Restoration work has begun at the Mar Behnam monastery !

 The Brotherhood with Iraq has also called upon a renowned Iraqi archaeologist who knows the intricacies of local construction.
 The purpose is to reconstruct as much as possible from the existing – bricks of terra cotta extracted from the rubble – or to have some remade to the same dimensions by a Qaraqosh craftsman.

-The Brotherhood with Iraq’s architect, Guillaume, at work with the archaeologist.
+Fraternity in Iraq’s architect, Guillaume, at work with the archaeologist.

 Restoration, by the book